Truck Driver SalaryMaking Money By The Mile

 Truck Drivers are typically paid a set rate per mile that they travel, not for how long they work.
 That rate varies depending on the years of experience the driver has, the region where they drive and the company they drive for.

-On average, a Class A CDL holding Truck Driver can expect to drive between 2000 and 3000 miles per week.
 When you get paid by the mile, your odometer counts your money for you as the miles fly by.
 This makes it easier to track your expected pay.
 Truck Drivers that are paid by the mile do tend to make more than hourly or salary paid drivers.

 Truckers have the opportunities to earn bonuses in addition to their regular pay.
 Truck Driver Pay also varies by company, location, the type of driving you do, the materials you haul, and your certifications.
 The best news is that new truck drivers will find competitive wages and great incentives due to the current high demand.